yuvalmGS/gigaspaces-wiki-jekyll/xap97net/system-configuration-list.markdown

 A typical XAP .NET grid setup process involves:

 **Step 1**

 Set the `XapNet.HostName` to have the machine IP.
 This is required for machines with multiple networks address (multi-NIC).

 **Step 2**

 Set the `XapNet.Locators` to have two machines IP comma separated that will run the lookup service (`IP1,IP2` or `MachineAddress1,MachineAddress2`).
 These machine XAP Agents should be started first!
 The `XapNet.Locators`  should be set only with environments that do not have multicasting enabled or with environments where client applications don’t have multicasting enabled between client machine and XAP .Net grid machines.

 **Step 3**

 Set the `XapNet.Gsc.Memory.Maximum` to have the right size.
 Usually 20480 (20GB) will be a good number.
-For example.
-A machine with 64 GB RAM should have 3 GSCs running , each with 20GB GSC as Maximum size.
+For example: A machine with 64 GB RAM should have 3 GSCs running , each with 20GB GSC as Maximum size.

 **Please make sure firewall and antivirus are DISABLED on XAP .Net Grid machines!**